 Although there is no proven drug you can take to stop CBS hallucinations, some drugs for other problems have been successful in helping some people.
 The drugs that have been tried are usually very strong and are designed for people with epilepsy, Parkinson’s disease, dementia or mental health problems.
 All these drugs can have serious side affects and should only be used under proper supervision and probably only for people who are very upset or confused by their CBS hallucinations.

 Some common medications people take as they get older can interact when they're taken together.
 This can make your CBS hallucinations more frequent.
 If you’re not sure if the medication you’re taking is making your CBS worse, ask your GP to review your medication.
 This may help to lower the frequency of your hallucinations.

 Having a hallucination can be frightening, particularly when you're also dealing with losing your sight.
-Although the hallucinations may not be of anything frightening, just having the experience of a hallucination can make you anxious and confused.
-These are all natural reactions to hallucinations
+Although the hallucinations may not be of anything frightening, it’s natural to feel anxious and confused just by having the experience of a hallucination.

 There is no cure for CBS but you may find it helps to talk.
 Sometimes describing your hallucinations and how they make you feel can help you cope with them.
 Most people find that talking about their hallucinations with their GP, optician, ophthalmologist, family, friends or carers can help them deal with CBS.